Mustapha-AJEGHRIR/klee_project_audio/README.md

 #### Description
 **The goal :**
-Count the amount of concurrent speakers in an Audio.
+Count the amount of concurrent speakers and detect their genders in an Audio.

 **Dataset and model :**
-The dataset and the model are both in the reference page (see the notion link).
+The dataset and the model are both in the reference page : [notion reference page](https://admitted-industry-353.notion.site/References-7f4e39f499a04d5bb919e7b8df767b2a).